Hi Guys. As promised the Mega Man X Third Armor has been added to Bass Abyss. Keep reading for more details!

 Unlike Mega Man X3, you’ll notice that you can combine the shots quite faster.
 Also, the shots themselves are a bit stronger in order to clear a screen filled with small enemies.
-A point-blank shot should be specially devastating.
+A point-blank shot should be especially devastating.
 In the original Mega Man X3 this attack felt dull and slow.
 That’s why I decided to make these adjustments.

-Yeah, these controls are terrible, but for historical reasons the UP direction has been mapped to the space bar, while the JUMP command is mapped to the UP-ARROW key.
+Yeah, these controls are terrible, but for historical reasons, the UP direction has been mapped to the space bar, while the JUMP command is mapped to the UP-ARROW key.
 This should not be a problem, though.
 Remember that you can remap the keys to anything of your liking.
-While in game, press ENTER to access the controls settings.
+While in-game, press ENTER to access the controls settings.
 Even better, to avoid cramped hands, I recommend you to play with a gamepad using a keyboard mapper such as JoyToKey.

 Yes, I managed to implement it and it seems to be working quite fine.
 What this does is that whenever you get a hit, a blue defense shield is generated which reduces even further the damage of the next attack.

 Back in the day when I played Mega Man X3 I never noticed any remarkable improvements.
 According to this guide, if the Armor Part alone provides a damage reduction of 50%, with this Defense Shield you’ll get an approximate total damage reduction of 62.5%.
 Uhm, whatever.
 That’s what I implemented.
 Bottom line is, running out of HP should be the least of your concerns now.

 As usual, I love to capture lots of screenshots for posterity.

 Isn’t the game too easy using the Third Armor?